data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Intended audience

-*Educators at CTSAs who want to build a community of learners around their educational material.*
+Educators at CTSAs who want to build a community of learners around their educational material, or make their educational materials discoverable and usable by others.

 ## Current version / status